phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 [`unimplemented`]: https://doc.rust-lang.org/core/macro.unimplemented.html

-If you run `cargo xtest` at this stage, you will get an endless loop because the panic handler itself panics again.
-Remember the `Ctrl-a` and then `x` keyboard shortcut for exiting QEMU.
+If you run `cargo xtest` at this stage, you will get an endless loop because the panic handler loops endlessly.
+You need to use the `Ctrl-a` and then `x` keyboard shortcut for exiting QEMU.

 ### Create a Library